Human Services Continuing Education

 Human Services courses

-Explore human services by taking one, two, or three courses over the year.
+Explore human services by taking a course or two over the year.

 These courses can:

-These courses can contribute to the completion of our child and youth care counsellor or community support practitioner programs.
+These courses may contribute to our Animal Assisted Wellness, Child and Youth Care Counsellor, Early Childhood Education or Educational Assistant programs.
 If you decide to apply to a program, you will need to meet the admission requirements.
+Contact our academic advisor to learn more.

 Textbook: no textbook required.